helloextend/weekly-logs/smerf-notes.md

 #### Testing

-Define the request, context and next arguments.Feed them to the middleware and check the result.
+Define the request, context and next arguments.
+Feed them to the middleware and check the result.

 If you want to test with handler, define the handler with middleware with `smerf.use(someMiddleware).handler(someHandler)` and invoke it with `(req, ctx`)